 The third type of monitoring is with a continuous glucose monitoring system (CGM).
-This new product allows people with diabetes to measure their blood glucose around the clock, updating the glucose level every 1 to 15 minutes, depending on the CGM brand.
+This product allows people with diabetes to measure their blood glucose around the clock, updating the glucose level every 1 to 15 minutes, depending on the CGM brand.
 It also tells you which direction your glucose is headed, unlike a BGM.
 CGMs involve an easy-to-insert, small sensor you wear for up to 14 days, depending on the brand The sensor has an adhesive that helps it stick to your skin.
 The CGM also includes a transmitter.
 This can be a separate device or it may be built into the sensor.
 Some CGMs last longer than 14 days but they must be placed under your skin by your doctor.
 CGMs can eliminate the need for fingersticks.

 A CGM also comes with a receiver or reader.
 This allows your computer or smartphone to receive the data from the transmitter.
 The data provides detailed insights and trends on your blood glucose throughout the day.
 Based on that, it can predict dangerous highs and lows before they happen.
 This can help you make quick, day-to-day adjustments to stay in your targeted area.
 Some adjustments include changes to your eating habits and exercise level.
 Additionally, this data can help you and your doctor make decisions about your diabetes management.
 If you choose, the data can be shared with someone you trust.